Walery Roman

-Walery Roman (1877-1952) was a Polish lawyer and politician.
+Walery Roman (12 September 1877-25 October 1952) was a Polish lawyer and politician.
 His early government career was related to the creation of the Regency Kingdom.
-Supported of Józef Piłsudski.
-In the aftermath of World War I he was involved in the establishment of Polish judiciary in the Suwałki region, and negotiations between Poland, Lithuania and Germany (Ober-Ost); in 1921 received the honorary citizenship of Suwałki.
+He was a supporter of Józef Piłsudski.
+In the aftermath of World War I he was involved in the establishment of Polish judiciary in the Suwałki Region, and negotiations between Poland, Lithuania and Germany (Ober-Ost); in 1921 received the honorary citizenship of Suwałki.
 Voivode of the Polesie Voivodeship from 1921 to 1922, Polish government's delegate to Republic of Central Lithuania in 1922-1924 during the region's transformation into the Wilno Voivodeship.
 Participant of Piłsudski's May Coup of 1926; deputy to Polish parliament from sanacja's the Nonpartisan Bloc for Cooperation with the Government (BBWR) party until 1935.
-Retired from politics afterwards, continued his career as a lawyer until 1950.
+He retired from politics afterwards, and continued his career as a lawyer until 1950.